ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: The Framework

 i.e., distributed class tokens reduce the expected attention output error by a factor of $1/N$. \end{theorem}

-Empirically, our ablation study (§\ref{sec:ablation}) confirms that Distributed Class Tokens consistently outperform the single-token variant across all evaluated settings, yielding accuracy improvements between 0.37\% and 7.13\% depending on the compression level and commitment loss weight.
+Empirically, our ablation study (see Appendix \ref{app:more_ablation}) confirms that Distributed Class Tokens consistently outperform the single-token variant across all evaluated settings, yielding accuracy improvements between 0.37\% and 7.13\% depending on the compression level and commitment loss weight.